Margit Söderholm was one of the leading writers of popular literature during the mid-1900s.

 There are also questions regarding Margit Söderholm’s own involvement in pro-Nazi circles, casting a shadow of suspicion on the author’s political allegiances and possibly contributing to her work becoming ignored.
 The author Jan Myrdal, who was taught by Margit Söderholm at Bromma school, has, for example, described her as a “swooning admirer of Hitler” in one of his autobiographical books.
 Some evidence exists for Myrdal’s claim in terms of Margit Söderholm’s political allegiance.
 According to society records Margit Söderholm was a member of the pro-German Riksföreningen Sverige-Tyskland (national Sweden-Germany cultural association) which was founded in 1938 and was subsequently linked to Nazism.
 Even more damning is the evidence that during the 1940s she joined the pro-Nazi, and possibly pro-fascist, Svensk Opposition group led by Per Engdahl and whose members called themselves ‘nysvenskar’ (new Swedes).
 Additionally compromising material emerges in Margit Söderholm’s 1946 novel entitled Dit du går, which is situated in post-Second World War Norway, in which the hero is a captured former German soldier.

 Another reason that Margit Söderholm’s work has not been awarded a particular place within the Swedish literary canon may lie in the fact that her novels tend to be pejoratively described as either sentimental novelettes or even doggerel.
 However, this dismissive view has led to many female authors being overlooked or simply hidden from public awareness.
 Margit Söderholm was nevertheless very popular for several decades and became well-established as one of her era’s most prominent popular authors.
 The public library borrowing records testify to this with reliable clarity.
 Her books were also translated into a number of different languages.
 During the 1970s many of her novels were re-printed – some of them in redacted form as part of cheaper book series – thus reaching a new readership, which as before was mainly female.
 Despite this Margit Söderholm’s novels cannot be described as belonging to women’s literature: in her stories men are just as often the focal point as women.
-Further, her fictitious worlds never include rebellious elements with regard to established gender roles: the stated goal of her female characters is always to get married.
+Further, her fictitious worlds rarely include rebellious elements with regard to established gender roles: the stated goal of her female characters is always to get married.

 Margit Söderholm died in Stockholm in 1986.